GBM701 - Development Theory and Sustainability Models

 Development Theory and Sustainability Models

 Students explore the relationship between productivity and the environment.
 This course adds a global dimension to a student's repertoire of sustainable development management tools.
 Students examine the economic and environmental trends, global environmental concerns and environmental management trends that drive sustainability in business.
-With consideration of the impact of globalization, students research business management tools that support global leadership in achieving sustainable business goals, such as performance measurement evaluators.
+While considering the impact of globalisation, students research business management tools that support global leadership in achieving sustainable business goals, such as performance measurement evaluators.
 Students analyze differences between traditional economic models and current models of sustainability.
-Students develop and use assessment and measurement tools that enable sustainable business practice recommendations.
+Students develop and utilize assessment and measurement tools that enable sustainable business practice recommendations.

 Upon successful completion of this subject the student will be able to: